 Mathematics is a core subject in the National Curriculum.
-At Peel Hall, Mathematics is taught daily from Nursery to Year 6 and through our cross curricular teaching, because we want children to see that mathematics plays a vital role in our everyday lives.
+At Peel Hall maths is taught daily from Nursery to Year 6 through both discreet lessons and through the application of maths skills and knowledge within other areas of the curriculum, such as Science and Geography for example.
+We want pupils to see that Mathematics plays a vital role in our every day lives.

 We are an inclusive school, therefore we strive to ensure that all pupils are successful in their learning of Mathematics and this is reflected in our teaching.
-Throughout the school, children are able to experience an inclusive approach taken from the Singapore style of teaching Mathematics, which is available to schools through Maths No Problem (a link is below).
-This style has international credibility, having improved Singapore’s standards in mathematical achievements globally, to one of the best in the world.
-This approach is now being taught successfully in many schools across the UK in order for children to achieve mastery of Mathematical concepts set out in the National Curriculum.
+Throughout the school, children are able to experience an inclusive approach taken from the Singapore style of teaching Mathematics, which we implement through the Maths No Problem schemes of work.
+This style has international credibility having improved Singapore’s standards in mathematical achievements globally, to one of the best in the world.
+This approach is now being taught successfully in many schools across the UK in order for children to achieve mastery of the Mathematical concepts set out in the National Curriculum.

 Children in Foundation Stage:

 Have daily opportunities to experience mathematical problem solving and an understanding of numbers.
 Mathematics begins with rhymes, songs and games for children to enjoy and real life maths situations simulated through role-play.

 The children are taught daily through: –